 - Your solar photovoltaic (PV) system was installed between January 1, 2006 and December 31, 2034.

-- Your solar PV system was installed on your primary or secondary residence in the United States.
+- Your solar PV system was installed on your primary residence or secondary residence in the United States.

 - For an off-site community solar project, the electricity generated is credited against, and does not exceed, your home’s electricity consumption.
 The IRS allows a taxpayer to claim a section 25D tax credit for purchasing a portion of a community solar project.